cimd/vue-eloquent-docs/docs/vue/api.md

 ```

 ## Custom Class
-You can also create a custom class which extends the default `Api` class.
+You can also create a custom base class which extends the default `Api` class.

 **Example**
 ```ts